LemonPi/Pathtreker/README.md

 Download the Address Points dataset and extract it to address/

+Download the Bikeways dataset and extract it to bikeways/

 Run `pip install -r requirements.txt` to install required modules

 Run these commands to serialize the datasets: